ByAUJay

 Final word

-If you’d like a tailored architecture and budget model for your use case, we’ll run a two‑week design sprint using your actual workloads across blobs, Celestia, and Avail, and come back with a go/no‑go recommendation, a Stage plan, and a clear migration path to decentralized sequencing.
+If you're looking for a customized architecture and budget plan that fits your needs, we're here to help!
+We’ll kick off a two-week design sprint where we'll dive into your actual workloads across blobs, Celestia, and Avail.
+At the end of this sprint, we’ll provide you with a go/no-go recommendation, a staged plan, and a straightforward migration path to decentralized sequencing.

 Like what you're reading?
 Let's build together.